 CAL is committed to making longer-term Americans aware of the resources and values brought to the United States by its newest residents.
 We have a key role to play as discussion of the contributions of immigrants to our society is elevated to a prominent role in our national discourse.

 To learn more about CAL's work and resources about this topic, browse the subtopics within this section.

-CAL is providing technical assistance to the National Council of La Raza to provide vital services to NCLR’s network of affiliate organizations.
+CAL provided technical assistance to the National Council of La Raza to provide vital services to NCLR’s network of affiliate organizations.